figment-networks/rosetta-staking-api-proposal/README.md

 # Rosetta Staking API proposal

-In JSON file, attributes in bold are objects taken from official Rosetta Data API spec.
+This is a draft for Rosetta Staking API proposal.
+The goal here is to provide generic data structures which could provide us answers for below questions:
+* who staked and how much?
+* who unstaked and how much?
+* who received rewards?
+* who was slashed?

 ## 1. Identifiers

-- **Staking period identifier - I**dentifies the staking period.
+- **Staking period identifier -** Identifies the staking period.
 The smallest period is one block, but for instance in Polkadot we also have sessions and eras

 ```json
 {